NateEag/how-i-code/content/dates-and-times.rst

 default timezone, you could show a timezone dropdown that starts with their default selected.

+..
+TODO Choose timezone for user timezone log change entries and justify it.

-If perceived time impacts system behavior, then the system should record each user's active timezone.
-To track perceived times accurately, when a user sets their timezone, record it and the datetime it was chosen.
-The resulting timezone log can be used to compute correct user-relative times across the project's history.
+If perceived event time is significant to a program's semantics (as when computing a user's `daily chain`_), then the system must know each user's active timezone across the user's existence.
+To support that, maintain a list of each user's timezones, in which each entry is a tzinfo timezone name and a begin datetime.
+Whenever a user sets their timezone, append an entry to that user's timezone list.
+The resulting timezone log can be used to compute correct user-relative times across a deployment's history.
 For datetimes preceding the user's creation, you could assume their first timezone applies (if you warn the user the time is extrapolated).
+Not all software needs this behavior across history, but it cannot be correctly introduced after the fact, so decide whether you need it before initial release.

 If a feature's users value simplicity and ease of coordination over ease of use, you can spare them the need to think about multiple timezones by storing and displaying all dates using a single timezone.
-UTC works well for this purpose, but it may make sense to support a single globally-configurable timezone.
-Regardless, always display the timezone itself clearly in the displayed date and time objects, to avoid ambiguity.
+UTC works well for this purpose, but it can be reasonable to let users choose the common timezone.
 This approach is useful for network server logs and postmortems, as using a single explicit timezone makes it easier for people in different timezones to talk about when things happened.

 ..
 TODO Think about how to integrate these authors' observations about
    timezones: